HermannJoel/Projects-Portfolio/README.md

 ## Problem Definition

-  Created a regression model that predict the future sale price of a bulldozer based given its characteristics and previous examples of how much similar bulldozers have been sold for.
+  Created a regression model that predict the future sale price of a bulldozer given its characteristics and previous examples of how much similar bulldozers have been sold for.
 ## Data: